okta/okta-auth-dotnet/MIGRATING.md

 The previous version of this library, [Okta.Auth.Sdk](https://www.nuget.org/packages/Okta.Auth.Sdk), has been rewritten from the ground up as [Okta.Idx.Sdk](https://www.nuget.org/packages/Okta.Idx.Sdk).
 This was done to take advantage of the [OIE features](https://www.okta.com/platform/identity-engine/) available via the IDX API.

-Since we’re using a different set of APIs and patterns, a new library was published starting with 1.0.0.
+The new library version is 1.0.0 because of the use of different APIs and patterns.
 The last published version of the Auth.SDK is 2.0.3.

 ## Getting started